Review Your Homeowners Insurance before You Refinance Your Home

 If your home burned to the ground tomorrow, a homeowners insurance policy with replacement cost coverage would pay to fully replace everything the policy covered.
 Even if your refrigerator was ten years old, your insurance company would buy you a new one (minus any deductible).
 The item’s age or condition doesn’t matter.

 Replacement cost pays to fully replace anything destroyed in a covered incident at current market prices.
 If you’ve remodeled your kitchen or built a new garage, you’ve invested significant money into your property.
 Replacement cost coverage protects that investment.

 However, because this policy gives you such comprehensive coverage, premiums will be higher.

-Policies which provide for actual cost replacement have lower premiums, but they’ll pay out less if anything happens.
+Policies that provide for actual cost replacement have lower premiums, but they’ll pay out less if anything happens.
 That’s because they only cover the depreciated cost of the item, or its value at the time the event occurred.

-If you lose your ten-year-old refrigerator, the insurer will cover the item’s original cost less ten years of depreciation.
+If you lose your ten-year-old refrigerator, the insurer will cover the item’s original cost of less than ten years of depreciation.
 It likely won’t be enough to buy a new fridge.
 While a policy with actual cost coverage is cheaper, it can cost you in the long run.

 During a refinance, review your policy to make sure that it has sufficient coverage to meet your needs in case of disaster.
-This includes not only replacing valuable items or giving you the money to buy a new house, but also paying for a hotel or short-term housing in the interim (loss of use coverage).
+This includes not only replacing valuable items or giving you the money to buy a new house but also paying for a hotel or short-term housing in the interim (loss of use coverage).

 Saving money is great, but if your policy doesn’t adequately protect your home, it could cost you down the road.
 Smart homeowners strive to find the balance between affordable premiums and adequate coverage.
 If you’re unsure about your coverage needs, talk to your insurance agent.
 Insurance needs can be quite personal, and you’ll want to work with someone who understands your situation.